EIDiamond/analyze_market_data/README.md

 [tinkoff_market_data_collector](https://github.com/EIDiamond/tinkoff_market_data_collector) project
   - 'TinkoffHistoryData' for market data downloaded from 'https://invest-public-api.tinkoff.ru/history-data' [More information](https://tinkoff.github.io/investAPI/get_history/)
+  - 'TinkoffAPIGetAllCandles' is getting history candles from tinkoff api online.
+Requires API Token.

+### Section DATA_PROVIDER_SETTINGS
+- if name is `TinkoffDownloaded`
+  - 'ROOT_PATH' - path to root folder with downloaded market data
+- if name is `TinkoffHistoryData`
-- `ROOT_PATH` - path to root folder with downloaded market data
+  - 'ROOT_PATH' - path to root folder with downloaded market data
+- if name is `TinkoffAPIGetAllCandles`
+  - 'TOKEN' - token for [Тинькофф Инвестиции](https://www.tinkoff.ru/invest/) api.

 ### Section PROVIDER_NAME (RSI_CALCULATION in example)
 - Name of section must be the same as `ANALYZE`.`PROVIDER_NAME`, other section names will be ignored
 - All settings in the section will be provided as *args to the init method of provider class